136.11 Local Public Agency Construction

 Full payment of the final invoice will not be considered until the local agency has electronically furnished the following documents:

-- 1. The local agency’s semi-final inspection letter stating the date of semi-final inspection and listing those who were present.
-Required for both contractor and local agency work, where applicable.
+- 1. The LPA Semi-Final Inspection Checklist (Form C-236 LPA), that includes the listing of those who were present at the semi-final inspection.
+This is required for both contractor and local agency work, where applicable.

 - 2. The LPA’s final acceptance letter showing the number of working days or calendar days charged, completion date and the amount of liquidated damages, if any.